 After 22 years of teaching environmental planning at the Nova Scotia College of Art and Design, Jill joined Dalhousie University in 2001, as part of the merger of the NSCAD and Dalhousie planning programs.
-From July 2002 to December 2008 she served as Director of the School of Planning at Dalhousie.
+From July 2002 to December 2008, and from March to December 2013, she served as Director of the School of Planning at Dalhousie.

 Jill's teaching areas include social planning, community research methods, planning and environmental history, internship, community design, and community analysis.
 Through the years she has also taught research design, practical writing, planning theory, social criticism, rural planning studio, and international development planning.

-Jill has served on the editorial boards of Plan Canada, Journal of the American Planning Association, Landscape and Urban Planning Journal, CJUR / Canadian Planning and Policy, Planning Theory and Practice, and the Encyclopedia for Quality of Life Research.
+Jill has served on the editorial boards of Plan Canada, Journal of the American Planning Association, Landscape and Urban Planning Journal, Canadian Journal of Urban Research, CJUR / Canadian Planning and Policy, Planning Theory and Practice, International Planning Studies, and the Encyclopedia for Quality of Life and Wellbeing Research.
 She is one of the series editors for the RTPI Library Book Series (Routledge UK).

-Jill's current research projects include examining trends in residential environments, the theory and practice of planning suburbs, the influence of new urbanism on Canadian planning practice, the planning response to gated communities in Canada, planning for creative cities (with special interest in the needs of music and cultural sector workers), neighbourhood change, and health and the built environment.
+Jill's current research projects examine topics such as coordinating multiple plans, examining trends in residential environments, the theory and practice of planning suburbs, the influence of new urbanism on Canadian planning practice, the planning response to gated communities in Canada, planning for creative cities (with special interest in the needs of music and cultural sector workers), neighbourhood change, and health and the built environment.

 Her general research interests include the cultural context of community planning, social planning, neighbourhood planning, suburban environments, land use disputes, development patterns, public participation in the planning process, history of planning, history of cultural landscapes, housing issues, site planning for sustainable development, industrial park planning, industrial ecology, health and the built environment, and creative cities planning.